gboone/gboone.github.io/_posts/2015-12-03-leaflet-and-stamen-on-the-blog.md

 ## How it works

 Each blog post has a `loc` field in the frontmatter.
-This post, has `loc: st-germain`.
-Then I created and include to create a map placeholder and a plugin that cross-references that value against a file at `_data/locations.yml` to get the latitude and longitude.
+[This post](https://github.com/gboone/gboone.github.io/blob/master/_posts/2015-12-03-leaflet-and-stamen-on-the-blog.md) has `loc: st-germain`.
+Then I created an [include to create a map placeholder](https://github.com/gboone/gboone.github.io/blob/master/_includes/map.html) and [a Liquid filter](https://github.com/gboone/gboone.github.io/blob/master/_plugins/mapper.rb) that cross-references that value against a file at [`_data/locations.yml`](https://github.com/gboone/gboone.github.io/blob/master/_data/locations.yml) to get the latitude and longitude.
 The location data is added to the dataset on the `div`.
 It looks like this:

 ```
 <div id="map" data-lat={{ location['lat'] }} data-lng={{ location['lng'] }}></div>
 ```

-Then I have some really simple javascript that picks up the location values and produces a map.
+Then I have some [really simple javascript](https://github.com/gboone/gboone.github.io/blob/master/assets/js/map.js) that picks up the `dataset` and produces a map.
 There's also [a page showing all the locations as markers](/map/).
-For that piece I added a JSON dump of the `_data/locations.yml` into a script tag and load it with `JSON.parse(document.getElementById('map-data').innerHTML);` and then iterate over the values.
+For that piece I added [a JSON dump of the `_data/locations.yml` into a script tag](https://github.com/gboone/gboone.github.io/blob/master/pages/map.html#L7) and load it with `JSON.parse(document.getElementById('map-data').innerHTML);`, then iterate over the values.

 ## What I used